Skip to main content ↓

 Written primarily for AI bots Written primarily for human users

 Modern agentic platforms reward content designed for humans, not machines.
-These tactics will help you create content that’s clear, concise, and helpful for users, so you can get discovered by AI and also drive action.
+These tactics will help you create content that’s clear, concise, and helpful for users, enabling you to get discovered by AI and drive traffic and conversions.

 How to get your content chosen by AI